ProxiBlue/vagrant_m2_vuestorefront/readme.md

 #### GUI applications

 Your HOST x11-org SOCKET is also mounted within the magento Docker box.
-This will allow you to run any gui application from within teh Docker box, but the GUI will appear in the HOST, as if the application runs on teh HOST
+This will allow you to run any gui application from within the Docker box, but the GUI will appear in the HOST, as if the application runs on the HOST

 try for example: